Jason Lee Middle School

 Message from our Nurse

-As a reminder, a Tdap booster is required for all students in 7th and 8th grade.
-A Tdap vaccination is acceptable if given on or after 10 years age.
+Remember, a Tdap booster is required for all students in 7th and 8th grade.
+A Tdap vaccination is acceptable if given on or after 10 years of age.

 Please submit medically verified immunization records which could be: